escapechen/FriedasBirdview/README.md

 ## What it does

 - Watches recent Frigate events and review activity every two seconds.
-- Can start itself at sign-in through the freedesktop XDG autostart standard, or the desktop Background portal when installed as Flatpak.
+- Can start itself at sign-in through freedesktop XDG autostart on native Linux, the desktop Background portal in Flatpak, or the current-user Windows startup registry entry.
 - Opens a movable, timed feed for selected classifications or any tracked object.
 - Shows the detected label, confidence, camera, and countdown.